5c077m4n/await-fn/readme.md

 A tiny helper to make it easy to await a classic function (and now promises too).

-**Note that the web option has been removed in order to keeep the package as small as possible - if you want you can add it yourselves: [HTTP Responder](https://www.npmjs.com/package/http-responder)**
+**Note that the web option has been removed in order to keep the package as small as possible - if you want you can add it yourselves: [HTTP Responder](https://www.npmjs.com/package/http-responder)**

 Type into the terminal